talyssonoc/structure/new-docs/schema-concept/shorthand-and-complete-type-descriptor.md

 });
 ```

-Please note that removing the value of an attribute will not make it fallback to the default value.
+Please note that setting the value of an attribute to undefined will not make it fallback to the default value.

 ## itemType
 The __itemType__ of an attribute is used to validate and coerce the type of each item from the attribute, like when the attribute type is `Array` or some class that extends `Array`.